-As we found with their 335 Kit, this StewMac DIY S Style Kit came with fantastic instructions, tons of video resources, and an army of DIY enthusiasts online who were happy to share their experiences with building this guitar.
+As we found with their 335 Kit, this StewMac DIY S-Style Kit came with fantastic instructions, tons of video resources, and an army of DIY enthusiasts online who were happy to share their experiences building this guitar.

 Unlike a typical Strat, it had a mahogany body and a mahogany neck.
-Unfortunately, this did make it much heavier than a typical Strat, and it subsequently lost a little of the snappy response that experienced Strat players my come to expect.
-Despite this, the neck was topped with a lovely rosewood fretboard complete with well finished frets.
+Unfortunately, this did make it much heavier than a typical Strat and it subsequently lost a little of the snappy response that experienced Strat players have come to expect.
+Despite this, the neck was topped with a lovely rosewood fretboard complete with well-finished frets.

 The neck fit into the pocket snugly, just like we’d expected, and lined up perfectly with the bolt holes on the body.
-We didn’t find that any shimming was necessary either, making the neck installation probably the simplest part of the whole build.
+We didn’t find that any shimming was necessary, making the neck installation probably the simplest part of the whole build.

-Once everything was together, we did enjoy playing this Strat style guitar.
-We managed to get a super low action out of it, so playability was silky smooth, and the trem system worked surprisingly well, too.
-Tones from the single coil pickups were pretty standard, lots of clarity when played clean, especially in the bridge position.
+Once everything was together, we did enjoy playing this Strat-style guitar.
+We managed to get a super low action out of it, so playability was silky smooth, and the trem system worked surprisingly well.
+Tones from the single-coil pickups were pretty standard, offering lots of clarity when played clean, especially in the bridge position.
 We got quack in the 2 and 4 positions, and some nice, rounded warmth from the neck.